Installation - the difference between average and excellent

 Radiant Underfloor Heating – Wide-Plank

-Not only are Element7’s engineered wide-planks specifically constructed for use with radiant under-floor heating, but our fully bonded installations, when combined with the thermal conductivity of our boards, maximise the system’s efficiency.
+Not only are Element7’s exceptionally engineered wide-planks specifically constructed for use with radiant under-floor heating, but our fully bonded installations, when combined with the thermal conductivity of our boards, maximise the system’s efficiency.
+We never float floors above radiant under-floor heating.

 Owing to its inherent characteristics, any type of wood flooring, wherever it is to be used, must be carefully specified, selected and installed.
 This is never more critical than when it is to be installed over a radiant under-floor heating system.
 The close proximity of the heating source and the use, in effect, of the floor as a large radiator can give rise to serious problems.
 Because floor planks expand and contract dramatically across their grain with corresponding increases and decreases in moisture content, they are liable to distortion and can generate enormous compressive forces; and the wider and longer the plank, the greater the distortion proportionally.
 Radiant under-floor heating tests a wood floor to its limits.
 In such conditions both non-engineered solid wood and poor-quality engineered wood flooring variants regularly fail.
 The technical supremacy of an Element7 engineered wide-plank wood floor, provides the dimensional integrity necessary for a wood floor to withstand the extreme humidity and temperature changes, caused by radiant under-floor heating.

-The exceptionally engineered “balanced and blocked” Element7 wide-plank construction has been the informed choice for use above radiant under-floor heating for more than forty years worldwide.
+Element7’s exceptionally engineered world-class wide-plank wood floors, have been the informed choice for use above radiant under-floor heating for more than 40 years worldwide.
+Our reputation with radiant under-floor heating is unrivalled as is our guarantee.
+We have never had a failed floor.

 Noise Control – Wide-Plank